VrittikaBagadia/SubgraphIsomorphism/README.md

 ```
 python generate.py n1 e1 n2 e2 > filename
 ```
 where n1,e1 are the number of nodes and edges in the bigger graph (G'), n2,e2 are the number of nodes and edges in the smaller graph (G).
-You can toggle the boolean flag 'guarantee_subgraph' to True to generate (G,G') where G is definitely a subgraph of G'
+You can toggle the boolean flag 'guarantee_subgraph' to True to generate (G,G') where G is definitely a subgraph of G'.

 2. To check whether a mapping (in the given output format) is valid , run
 ```
 python check.py test.input test.output